saschazar21/rushhour/README.md

 #### Results

+We could accomplish to implement an admissible and optimal heuristic, that visits fewer nodes than the blocking heuristic in most cases, but never visits more nodes.

-The results can also be found in a separate file `RESULTS.txt` as plain text.
+> The results can also be found in a separate file `RESULTS.txt` as plain text.

 | | Zero | | | Blocking | | | Advanced | | |
 |-----------|---------|------|--------|---------|------|--------|---------|------|-------